Midrash HaGadol

 This important work, the largest of the midrashic collections, came to popular attention in the late 19th century through the efforts of Jacob Saphir, Solomon Schechter and David Zvi Hoffmann.
-In addition to containing midrashic material that is not found elsewhere, such as part of the Mekhilta of Rabbi Shimon ben Yochai, Midrash HaGadol contains what are considered to be more correct versions of previously known Talmudic and midrashic passages.
+In addition to containing midrashic material that is not found elsewhere, such as part of the Mekhilta of Rabbi Shimon ben Yochai.
+Most of the Mekhilta of Rabbi Shimon ben Yochai is found in the Midrash HaGadol, which, heretofore, has only been available in scattered and fragmented manuscripts.
+The Midrash HaGadol, along with the other extant fragmented manuscripts, were used by scholars to reconstruct the ancient Mekhilta.
+Midrash HaGadol contains what are considered to be more correct versions of previously known Talmudic and midrashic passages.

 Discovery and publication

 The existence of the Midrash HaGadol was first brought to the attention of Jewish scholarship by Jacob Saphir, who in his Even Sapir (1866) reports seeing a manuscript of the work in the possession of the Chief Rabbi of Yemen.
 His remarks about the "discovery" are reproduced in Fisch (1940), where he describes a work on the entire Torah containing "twice as much as our Midrash Rabbah".
 While this collection was new to European Jewry, it was probably well known to the Yemenite Jews.

 The first manuscript was brought from Yemen to Jerusalem and then to Berlin in 1878 by Mr Saphir, and this midrash subsequently became the subject of much scholarly attention.
 There are currently approximately two hundred manuscripts of this work residing in various public and private Hebraica collections, according to the catalog of the Institute of Microfilmed Hebrew Manuscripts.

 The Midrash HaGadol on Genesis was first published by Solomon Schechter in 1902.
 A large portion of Midrash HaGadol on Exodus was then published by David Zvi Hoffmann in 1913.
 Midrash HaGadol on Book of Numbers was published by S. Fisch in 1940 in a more accessible style than the previous efforts, which were principally arranged for a scholarly audience.
 More recent editions listed by Strack & Stemberger (1991) are those on Genesis and Exodus by M. Margulies (1967), on Leviticus by E.N.
 Rabinowitz (1932) and Adin Steinsaltz (1975), on Numbers by E.N.
-Rabinowitz (1973), and on Deuteronomy by S. Fish (1972).
+Rabinowitz (1973), and on Deuteronomy by S. Fisch (1972).
 The Mossad Harav Kook in Jerusalem has also published a five-volume edition.